I like fried salmon patties, but for a healthier option, they can be baked! This delicious, budget-friendly, and quick entree is perfect for supper.

 - If you would like to bake this as a Salmon Loaf, after you mix all the ingredients, oil a loaf pan and shape the mixture into a loaf instead of patties.

-- Put the salmon mixture in the loaf pan and schmoosh it down so it evenly fills the pan.
+- Put the salmon mixture in the loaf pan and smoosh it to fill it evenly.

 - Bake the loaf at 350F degrees for about 45 minutes until hot throughout.